MOLE REMOVAL WESTCHESTER, NY

 Moles will damage lawns through their intricate tunnel systems that they make under sod.
 Moles are equipped with large, paddle like front feet with long claws which, enable moles to push through the soil.
 These tunnels provide moles with multiple feeding areas.

 Currently there is no true way to prevent moles.
-Where ever there are Earthworms there can be moles.
-If your property is heavily rocky you are less likely to have moles but even still theres a chance they will come.
+Wherever there are Earthworms there can be moles.
+If your property is heavily rocky you are less likely to have moles but even still theres a chance.

 Quite often we receive a call from a client telling us of mole damage in their lawn only to find out that voles are the ones responsible.
 Unlike the mole, the vole is a herbivore (eats vegetation).
 Often damages that are viewed in the Spring are tunneling under the spring but above the surface of the grass.